Random matrices in service of ML footprint: ternary random features with no performance loss: Experiments

-We first consider ridge regression with random features Gram matrix ${\bf G}$ on MNIST data \citep{lecun1998gradient} in Figure~\ref{fig:compare_rff_ternary-MNIST}.
-We compare (i) RFFs with $\sigma(t)=[\cos(t),~\sin(t)]$ and Gaussian $W_{ij}\sim \mathcal N(0,1)$ to (ii) the proposed TRF method with $\sigma^{ter}(t)$ in (\ref{eq:sigmaTer}) and ternary random projection matrix ${\bf W}^{ter}$ defined in~(\ref{eq:w}), with different sparsity levels $\epsilon$.
-The thresholds $s_{-},s_{+}$ of $\sigma^{ter}$ are tuned in such away that the generalized Gaussian moments $d_1$ and $d_2$ are matched with those of RFFs\footnote{For given ${\bf x}_i, {\bf x}_j$, we use $[\cos({\bf Wx}_i),~\sin({\bf Wx}_j)]$ as the random Fourier features so that the $(i,j)$ entry of the corresponding random features Gram matrix is $\cos({\bf Wx}_i)^{\sf T}\cos({\bf Wx}_j)+\sin({\bf Wx}_i)^{\sf T}\sin({\bf Wx}_j)$~\citep{rahimi2008random}.
+We first consider ridge regression with random features Gram matrix ${\bf G}$ on MNIST data in Figure~\ref{fig:compare_rff_ternary-MNIST}.
+We compare RFFs with $\sigma(t)=[\cos(t),~\sin(t)]$ and Gaussian $W_{ij}\sim \mathcal N(0,1)$ to the proposed TRF method with $\sigma^{ter}(t)$ in (\ref{eq:sigmaTer}) and ternary random projection matrix ${\bf W}^{ter}$ defined in~(\ref{eq:w}), with different sparsity levels $\epsilon$.
+The thresholds $s_{-},s_{+}$ of $\sigma^{ter}$ are tuned in such away that the generalized Gaussian moments $d_1$ and $d_2$ match with those of RFFs,\footnote{For given ${\bf x}_i, {\bf x}_j$, we use $[\cos({\bf Wx}_i),~\sin({\bf Wx}_j)]$ as the random Fourier features so that the $(i,j)$ entry of the corresponding random features Gram matrix is $\cos({\bf Wx}_i)^{\sf T}\cos({\bf Wx}_j)+\sin({\bf Wx}_i)^{\sf T}\sin({\bf Wx}_j)$~\citep{rahimi2008random}.
 The generalized Gaussian moments of the RFFs are thus the sum of the $d_1$'s and $d_2$'s corresponding to $\sin$ and $\cos$ functions.
-Note that the $d_0$'s of RFFs and TRFs may be different.}, as described in Corollary~\ref{cor1}~and~Algorithm~\ref{alg:ternary_kernel}.
-Figure~\ref{fig:compare_rff_ternary-MNIST} displays the test mean squared errors as a function of the ridge regularization parameter $\gamma$ for our TRF method with different sparsity levels $\epsilon$ compared to the RFF method.
+Note that the $d_0$'s of RFFs and TRFs may be different.} as described in Corollary~\ref{cor1}~and~Algorithm~\ref{alg:ternary_kernel}.
+Figure~\ref{fig:compare_rff_ternary-MNIST} displays the test mean squared errors as a function of the regularization parameter $\gamma$ for our TRF method with different sparsity levels $\epsilon$ compared to the RFF method, as well as to the baseline of Kernel Ridge Regression (KRR) using Gaussian kernel.
 Note that despite $90\%$ sparsity in the projection matrix ${\bf W}$, virtually no performance loss is incurred compared with RFFs.
-This is further confirmed in the right hand side of Figure~\ref{fig:compare_rff_ternary-MNIST} which shows the gains in running time\footnote{The running time is taken as the total clock-time for the whole ridge regression solver including the random features calculation.} when using TRFs.
-These experiments show that the proposed TRF approach yields similar performance as popular random features such as RFFs, with a significant gain in terms of computation and storage.
+This is further confirmed in the right hand side of Figure~\ref{fig:compare_rff_ternary-MNIST} which shows the gains in running time\footnote{The running time is taken as the total clock-time of the whole ridge regression solver including the random features calculation.} when using TRFs.
+These experiments show that the proposed TRF approach yields similar performance as popular random features such as RFFs, with a significant reduction in terms of computation and storage.